CandomRunt/awesome-piracy/readme.md

 - [4anime](https://4anime.to/) A relatively new site the might become the new Masterani.me.
 Clean interface.
 - [AnimeRam](https://ww2.animeram.cc/) A streaming website for dubbed/subbed anime.
 - [animepahe](https://animepahe.com/) A minimilistic anime streaming/download website, subs only.
+- [7Anime](https://www1.7anime.io/) An simple anime streaming website for subbed and dubbed anime.

 #### Cartoons
 - [KissCartoon](https://kisscartoon.ac/) Popular cartoon streaming site